Orwell Astronomical Society (Ipswich)

 Horace [1979d] recommended installing a heating element to gently warm the OG to prevent further condensation.
 Members of OASI looked into potential solutions, including the use of a mains-powered wire heating element wrapped around the telescope tube at the position of the lens cell.
 Committee meeting minutes [1979e] concerning the proposed mains-powered heater note that the observatory would need to be locked while the heater was powered on and the facility unoccupied, to prevent the possibility of any unsuspecting visitor or member of the school staff being electrocuted!
 Ultimately, it took another 46 years before a heating element was fitted.

-Friction_clutch.jpg Friction clutch.
+Friction_clutch.jpg Fig. 4.
+Friction clutch.
+(MPC, 27 September 2001.)

-By May 1979, David Payne had completed work on improvements to the electric drive, which he intended to install shortly [1979f].
+By May 1979, David Payne had completed work on improvements to the electric drive, which he intended to implement shortly [1979f].
 By the middle of the following month, the improvements had been installed and were in service.
 However, under the improved system, the motor was coupled to the RA wheel of the telescope by means of a rubber disk acting as a flexible coupler; this was found to be unsatisfactory and David intended to replace it with a disk of nylon (or similar material).
 At the time, David was also working on an improved control unit [1979g, 1980a].

 By June 1979, the committee had received another request to purchase a wide-angle eyepiece.
 This precipitated an effort to obtain prices for a variety of eyepieces, including the renewal of optics in existing low-power eyepieces [1979g, 1979h].